tfabris/BlueGigaEmpeg/README.md

 Modify your Arduino compiler for larger buffer size
 ------------------------------------------------------------------------------
-To update to the latest BlueGigaEmpeg software, you must increase the size of the serial port buffers in the Arduino compiler, otherwise there will be intermittent errors such as the track titles will sometimes not work.
+To update to the latest BlueGigaEmpeg firmware on the Arduino, you must increase the size of the serial port buffers in the Arduino compiler, otherwise there will be intermittent errors such as the track titles will sometimes not work.
 The symptom will be that you switch songs on the empeg, and the track title on the car stereo screen does not correctly change to the new song title every time.

 To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your